 Oxford County Branch – Ontario Ancestors – Zoom Meeting: March 10, 2025 at 7pm!

-The Devon Elliotts: The Stories of Those Who Came, Those Who Stayed and
+The Devon Elliotts: The Stories of Those Who Came, Those Who Stayed and Those Who Left Presented by Glenn Elliott

 Glenn was born and raised on a North Oxford farm two kilometres west of Beachville.
 He spent an idyllic childhood of chores, tractors, and farm activities.
 However he was one of those who left.
 A 40 year career in Broadcast Television in Vancouver was a far cry from the solitude of the farm and dairy herd.
 With retirement and Covid limiting activities he was looking for a project and started researching his family.
 His massive family history is still a document in progress.
-It was an eye
+It was an eye opening road to discovery of the exciting, tragic, humbling, humorous stories of his extended family and those who preceded them.
+Along his journey he met family members he didn’t know before and made many new friends.

 If you would like your event or article published (relating to Oxford County ON or South-Western ON), on the Society’s blog please email us at info@oxhs.ca